 Frequently asked questions

 Do you have questions about the COVID-19 vaccine?
-Check out our vaccine FAQ section to find out about safety and efficacy of the vaccines, who is eligible for vaccination, and more.
+Check out our vaccine FAQ section to find out about the safety and efficacy of the vaccines, who are eligible for vaccination, and more.

 To learn even more, visit our COVID-19 vaccine resources page, or contact Public Health by calling 705.522.9200 (toll-free: 1.866.522.9200).

-If you are a health care provider read our Advisory Alerts for more information.
+If you are a health care provider please read our Advisory Alerts for more information.